 Compost Tea / Compost Extract Class

-You must have completed those four classes listed above before applying to become a Certified Soil Life Consultant.
+You must have completed those four classes listed above before applying to the program to become a Certified Soil Life Consultant.

 2. Please send us a resume or your background experience and a brief (no more than 1 page) description of why you want to become a Certified Soil Life Consultant.

-Once your application is reviewed, we will send you an email regarding your enrollment status and upon acceptance you may pay certification fees.
+Once your application is reviewed, we will send you an email regarding your enrollment status and upon acceptance you must pay the certification fee for Phase II.